ypid/seafile-wiki/Deploy-Seafile-with-MySQL.md

     cd seahub
     python manage.py createsuperuser

-This command tool will guild you to create a seahub admin.
+This command tool will guide you to create a seahub admin.

 **Note:** this command is added since version 1.4.5.

-## How to Upgrades ##
+## How to Upgrade ##

 We will add a file named `1.x_1.y.mysql` which contains all the upgrade statements in our release.

-After updating database, you also need to manually update avatar symbol link.
+After updating the database, you will also need to manually update the avatars symbolic link.

 ```
 cd haiwen/seafile-server-1.4/seahub/media